So much of our time here on Earth is wasted chasing away temporary happiness.

 We have 24 hours a day to do the things we want.
 But sometimes we feel that this isn’t enough time to develop our character and become who we are.
 In reality, it’s not that time just moves too fast.
 Too often, we spend time on things that make us go slow.

 We tend to prioritize things that cost too much energy and have little pay-offs.
-Most thought experts agree that multitasking only bears low productivity and even less results.
+Most thought experts agree that multitasking only bears low productivity and even fewer results.
 The key to life, then, isn’t to do more but to do what you can with the time you have.

 When you see time as a finite resource, you stop taking it for granted and begin spending every second wisely.